A. Basic System Architecture of OneLife Member Accounts and Blockchain Simulator in onelife.eu backoffice

 Remark regarding Audit Reports: there is zero proof that the auditor of Blockchain Version 2 has seen other data than the OneCoin Simulator transactions in the red area.

 All 11 Audit Reports from October 2016 till August 2017 contain a statement that the tests are performed on the data provided by One Network Services Ltd; the auditor accepts these data as correct and holds no responsibility concerning the data correctness.

 In all Audit Reports the auditor carefully limits the scope of his investigations in such a way, that he can give positive opions without lying, based on the data in the OneCoin Blockchain Simulator.

 Remark: the ultimo month block height numbers mentioned in the Audit Reports match with the Block data which are visible on the Blockchain Simulator screens.
 See menu option Audit Reports for more information about this.

 F.1.
 Usage of OneLife Accounts with OneCoins and Tokens

-Our investigators have obtained the credentials (i.e. User Name, Password, Transaction Password) of a number of OneLife accounts, which have been handed over voluntarily by OneLife Members/IMAs who have come to the conclusion that they have been deceived (i.e. they found that OneCoin is NOT a cryptocurrency).
-These accounts contain OneCoins and Tokens which we have used to execute a large number of test/experiments with OneCoin transactions.
-We have also created a number of free Rookie Accounts which we use for time-consuming automated tests with the OneCoin Blockchain Simulator.
+We have obtained the credentials (i.e. User Name, Password and Transaction Password) of a number of OneLife accounts, which have been handed over voluntarily by OneLife Members/IMAs who have come to the conclusion that they have been deceived (i.e. they found that OneCoin is NOT a cryptocurrency).
+These accounts contain OneCoins and Promotional Tokens that we have used to execute a large number of test/experiments with OneCoin transactions.
+We have also created a number of free Rookie Accounts that we use for time-consuming automated tests with the OneCoin Blockchain Simulator.

 F.2.
 Usage of automated tool Selenium IDE to find hyperlink to genesis Block #0 and to download OneCoin Simulator data